Opty-Fi/docs/docs/01-protocol/03-smart-contracts.md

 **DefiCodeProviders**

 For each protocol integrated into OptyFi, a DefiCodeProvider contract implements the functions necessary to interact with pools within that protocol.
-For example the harvestCodeProvider.sol contract implements functions necessary to deposit into and withdraw and claim rewards from Harvest pools.
+For example the harvestCodeProvider.sol contract implements functions necessary to deposit into, withdraw from and claim rewards from Harvest pools.

 ---